Troy Donockley: Celtic-folk music

 In 1987, he formed Celtic Rock band 'You Slosh', recording 'Glorious Racket' with them in 1989.
 In the following year, he recorded as a session musician with Celtic-folk band Iona.
 This was at the very beginning of the boom in Celtic-folk bands, and both ventures were very successful.
 Donockley recorded one more album with You Slosh in 1991, plus nine more albums with Iona.
 He became an official member of the group in 1995 and left the band in 2009.
-Máire Brennan, a member of the best-known Celtic-folk group, Clannad, called on Donockley to be a session musician on 'Two Horizons'.
+Máire Brennan, a member of the Celtic-folk group Clannad, called on Donockley to be a session musician on 'Two Horizons'.
 In 1999, Donockley recorded 'Our Kate' on the album 'Debatable Lands' by Kathryn Tickell, contrasting two types of pipes with her; she plays the Northumbrian smallpipes.

 Together with Adrian Edmondson, Donockley founded the band The Bad Shepherds in 2008, performing punk and new wave classics on folk instruments.